lancenacabuan/Shaliah/README.md

 From a comparative vantage:

--   **Trinitarianism** readily acknowledges Jesus is the **Shaliach of God**–even calling him the Apostle of our faith as Hebrews does.
+-   **Trinitarianism** readily acknowledges Jesus is the **Shaliach of God** – even calling him the Apostle of our faith as Hebrews does.
     But it says he's a unique agent who is also God\'s Son by nature.
     They still benefit from agency concept in explaining, e.g., how worshiping Jesus fits into monotheism (because honoring the Son goes